-Unless you already remember many of the albums I write about on my blog, you will not easily rediscover them on today’s radio (unless of course you’re watching one of those “Time Life Infomercials,” or one of those Doo-Wop/Disco Specials on PBS (even then, it’s usually the same people) (and mind you those shows have become scarce)).
+Unless you already remember many of the albums I write about on my blog, you will not easily rediscover them on today’s radio (unless of course you’re watching one of those “Time Life Infomercials,” or one of those Doo-Wop/Disco Specials on PBS (even then, it is usually the same people) (and mind you those shows have become scarce)).
 For us older folks, our old classics has been replaced with a newer generation of classics.
 Marvin Gaye has now become R. Kelly; Aretha Franklin has now become Kelly Price; and Teddy Pendergrass has now become Jaheim.

 Sometimes as a collector, physical albums and movies can just cost too much!
 In today’s digital age it’s all about sharing via streaming; sharing and adding “new forgotten” (perhaps even abandoned music by the streaming services who accept big bucks to only advertise new artists) memories to our digital playlists/watchlist.
 Most music posted here can either be found on Rhapsody & Spotify.
 For now, Spotify’s desktop (PC) application is totally free to use.
-However, Rhapsody has a bigger library of original music tho (34+ million songs and growing every week).
+However, Rhapsody has a slightly bigger library of original music tho (35+ million songs and growing every week).
 Most of my “Classic Film Recommendations” can be found on either Hulu, Netflix, Amazon, Amazon Prime, Amazon’s On-Demand, iTunes, GooglePlay, or VUDU.

 I encourage all seasoned folk to learn how to use some of the streaming services we have today; there’s a lot of wonderful oldies floating around the internet.
 In fact, not only are the albums cheaper digitally, you can also legally listen to them for free, such as the use of Pandora, Spotify and a plethora of other services.
 Some free platforms are limited in terms of music library, and or amount of hours you can listen per month, or the amount of skips per station/per day.
 But most importantly, the forgotten artists gets paid each and every time you listen to their music, per person (unique IP)!
 Either they get paid by your paid subscription to a music service, or the free music services like Pandora or iHeart radio pays the artist by way of licensing fees/advertisements.
 There is nothing for you to lose.
+It is a win win situation.
 So you see, it is extremely important to share your favorite music and play them; you’ll be not only helping friends reconnect with their childhood memories, but help get your beloved artist paid (whether you use the free services, or paid subscriptions).
 I recommend that you also read my article: Why Use Streaming Services? | Save Our Classic Music Culture!